chrisdarden/comps/README.md

 npm i --legacy-peer-deps

+nvm use 16

+THIS PROJECT WILL NOT WORK WITH NODE 18 BECAUSE OF A HASH ALGORITHM CRYPTO MISMATCH ON NODE 18 AND WILL NOT COMPILE WITH WEBPACK

+MUST USE NODE 16

+npm start

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.